envytools/envytools/docs/hw/falcon/arith.rst

 The :ref:`$flags <falcon-sr-flags>` bits often affected by ALU instructions are:

-- bit 8: c, carry flag
+- bit 8: c, carry flag.
+Set by addition instructions iff a carry out of the high bit (or, equivalently, unsigned overflow) has occured.
+Likewise set by subtraction instructions iff a borrow into the high bit (or unsigned overflow) has occured.
+Also used by shift instructions to store the last shifted out bit.
+Used as the less-than condition in old comparisons.
-- bit 9: o, signed overflow flag
+- bit 9: o, signed overflow flag - set by addition, subtraction, comparison, and negation instructions if a signed overflow occured.
+Set to 0 by some other instructions.
-- bit 10: s, sign flag
+- bit 10: s, sign flag - set according to the high bit of the result by most arithmetic instructions.
-- bit 11: z, zero flag
+- bit 11: z, zero flag - set iff the result was equal to 0 by most arithmetic instructions.

 Also, a few ALU instructions operate on $flags register as a whole.